 “I can understand,” Oona said.
 “Except for one thing.”

 The long pause was enough for Sammil to turn his head.
 He caught Oona with her eyes wide open when she glanced at Gedare.
 “What’s the one thing?” he asked.

 Sammil couldn’t hide his discomfort.
 “Why didn’t you say something before?”

 “You would have changed your mind,” Gedare replied.

 “Of course!
 We are visitors!
-I have to explain what we were doing for two days, and then convince Ahnoro to follow us to Karune.
+And if that’s not enough, I have to explain what we were doing for two days beyond their waters.
 Is the fate of our world resting on my ability to persuade?”

 The Chronicler felt his stress levels rise.
 Oona Sera placed her hand on his shoulder, easing the pressure.
 “Sammil, you worry about things before they happen.
 Don’t forget you aren’t traveling alone,” she told him.
 “You must do your best, then trust the Ancient One for the rest.”

 Nodding his head, Sammil acquiesced to his fate.
 Tasia’s sudden appearance by his side startled him.
 Seeing his companion wore the same clothing as before did provide some comfort.

 “Well, if I am to die,” Sammil said, “at least it won’t be on a ship.”